 AE is calculated for each 1km square for each habitat and then summarised by habitat and country.
 AE is set to zero where critical loads are not exceeded.
-This metric can be useful for comparing results for different years or scenarios, but because the results are expressed in keq year-1 they tend to be very large numbers and not intuitive to understand.
+This metric can be useful for comparing results for different years or scenarios, but because the results are expressed in as totals for the country (in keq year-1) they are large numbers and not intuitive to understand.

 It should also be noted that the same AE can arise from a large exceedance and small exceeded area, or a small exceedance and a large area.

-(iv) Average Accumulated Exceedance (AAE)

-AAE averages the AE across the entire sensitive habitat area:
+(iv) Average Accumulated Exceedance (AAE), i.e. Excess Nitrogen AAE averages the AE across the entire sensitive habitat area:

-AAE (keq ha^{-1} year-1) = AE (keq year-1) / total habitat area (ha)
+AAE (keq ha-1 year-1) = AE (keq year-1) / total habitat area (ha)

 This metric provides an exceedance value averaged across the whole habitat area.
-In the summary statistics presented (Section 2) it is based on the AE for the habitat (by country)

-divided by the total habitat area (by country).
+In the summary statistics presented (Section 2) it is based on the AE for the habitat (by country) divided by the total habitat area (by country).
 AAE is set to zero where critical loads are not exceeded.
 This metric provides a more intuitive value for comparing the exceedance results for different years or scenarios, and gives an indication of the reduction in the magnitude of exceedance even if there is no change in the percentage area of habitat exceeded.
+However, the name and acronym for this metric have been criticised as not directly understandable, and the term "Excess Nitrogen" has been proposed as a synonym for the AAE of nutrient-N critical loads.
+In this report we continue to use AAE, but note that this is equivalent (for N) to Excess Nitrogen.